projectsveltos/sveltos/docs/features/dryrun.md

 +-------------------------------------+--------------------------+-----------+----------------+-----------+--------------------------------+------------------+
 ```

-To view detailed line-by-line changes for each resource, use the `--raw-diff` option with `sveltosctl show dryrun`.
+To view **detailed** line-by-line changes for each resource, use the `--raw-diff` option with the `sveltosctl show dryrun` command.

 ```
-sveltosctl show dryrun --raw-diff
+$ sveltosctl show dryrun --raw-diff
 Cluster: default/clusterapi-workload
 --- deployed: ClusterPolicy disallow-latest-tag
 +++ proposed: ClusterPolicy disallow-latest-tag